COO | Sr. MLO (86840)

 Unlike Conventional loans, FHA requires only 3.5% for the down payment – this makes it easier to buy a home faster than waiting years to save up.

-The standard down payment is 20%, so to make up the difference, if you only put down 3.5% – then the other 16.5% is reached with PMI – private mortgage insurance.
+The standard down payment is 20%, so to make up the difference, if you only put down 3.5% – then the other 16.5% is reached with MIP – private mortgage insurance.
 This is a small fee added on to the monthly payment that is paid until the LTV (Loan To Value) reaches the 80%.
 This does not always mean that you have to use the amortization schedule to meet your payment deadlines.
-If your home’s value has increased due to the market, after a couple years, you can get a new appraisal and request the PMI to fall off from your lender.
+If your home’s value has increased, after a couple years, you can contact your lender or servicer and with a few requirements such as getting a new appraisal you can request the MIP to fall off.
 This can take thousands off your final principal.

 FHA Loan Features: